hannesoid/HOURecursiveDescription/README.md

 =======================

 Adds `recursiveDescription2` method to UIView.
 In addition to UIView's (private) recursiveDescription, this shows:
 - names of views, if they are instance variables of UIView or UIViewController subclass objects, if part of the inspected hierarchy

+Improves `description` methods of UIView, UIImage, UIImageView, adds
 - UIViewController classes if they associated with a view - adapted a swizzled [UIView description] from Peter Steinberger: http://petersteinberger.com/blog/2012/pimping-recursivedescription/
+- UIImage and UIImageView get sth. like <UIImage:0x8b612f0 size:{768, 1001} scale:1 imageOrientation:0> (also from Peter)
+- Because `description` is used to compose `recursiveDescription`, these improvements also appear when calling `recursiveDescription2`

 Call it in debugger: